-To help ease those anxieties, I've shared some of the strategies that I use as a WFH freelancer to minimise the downsides (feelings of isolation, distraction and purposelessness), and maximise the upsides (reduced travel costs and a routine that suits you) that come with working from home.
+Below, I've shared some of the strategies that I used daily to minimise the downsides of home-working (like feelings of isolation, distraction and purposelessness), and maximise the upsides (e.g. developing your own routine).

 1. MOVE REGULARLY

-Because your mind and body are strongly linked, whatever you do with your body will have a direct impact on your mood.
+Because your mind and body are inextricably linked, whatever you do with your body will have a direct impact on your mind.
 In a nutshell, ‘motion creates emotion’.

-In context, this means that when you sit in the same spot for hours – either at your desk or on your couch - your body becomes stiff and sluggish, and this makes you feel groggy, agitated and unmotivated.
+For example, when you're sat in the same spot for hours – either at your desk or on your couch - your body becomes stiff and sluggish, which makes you feel groggy, agitated and unmotivated.

-On the flip side, when you move your body – for example, during exercise – you experience an emotional ‘high’, because physical movement stimulates the production of mood-boosting chemicals in your brain.
+On the flip side, when you move your body – for example, by exercising– you experience an emotional ‘high’ that can last a long time.
+Most people feel more energised after exercising because physical movement stimulates the production of mood-boosting chemicals in your brain.

 2. STICK TO A ROUTINE

-Now that you don’t need to get up, be in the office, or start work at a certain time, the temptation to start having lie-ins and dawdling about the house with no real plans will emerge.
+Now that you don’t need to get up, be in the office, or start work at a certain time, the temptation to start having lie-ins and dawdling about the house with no real plan for the day will emerge.

-But take it from someone who’s been in charge of her own schedule for the last 4 years… getting up later than the rest of the world midweek and having no real plan for your day loses its novelty very quickly, and can really take its toll on your sense of purpose and self-esteem.
+But take it from someone who’s been in charge of her own schedule for the last 18 months… getting up later than the rest of the world midweek, and having no real plan for your day loses its novelty very quickly.
+Left unaddressed, this way of being can really take its toll on your sense of purpose and self-esteem

-So to avoid feeling unproductive and purposeless (which is a huge cause of Depression in the UK), try and stick to a routine that you’re familiar with, but with a few substitutes that you’ll enjoy.
+So, to avoid feeling unproductive and purposeless (one of the biggest causes of depression worldwide), try and stick to a routine that you’re already familiar with.
+Though, you might need to make a few substitutes.

 I’m aware that the thought of connecting with others during self-isolation or home working sounds contradictory, but ‘connection’ doesn’t have to mean physical contact.

-I used to work from coffee shops whenever I felt the walls closing in on me at home, but that is likely not going to be an option for me very soon, so I’m making it a priority for myself to book in a few catch-up calls with friends I haven’t seen in a while over the next few weeks.
+I used to work from coffee shops whenever I felt the walls closing in on me at home, but that's likely not going to be an option soon,.So, I’m making it a priority to book in a few catch-up calls with friends I haven’t seen in a while, over the next few weeks.

-People used to laugh at me when I told them that I have Friends the tv show on in the background when I work from home because it makes me feel less alone.
-(I also let my guinea pigs run around in my living room, but they are slightly more distracting – it all depends on your ability to focus around certain things).
+People used to laugh at me when I told them that I put Friends the TV show on in the background when I work from home because it makes me feel less alone.
+(I also let my guinea pigs run around in my living room, but they're slightly more distracting – it all depends on your ability to focus around certain things)

-The truth is, as I mentioned before, feelings of Isolation come part-in-parcel with working from home, and when no one else is around, there’s nothing like a group of funny, unfortunate friends to keep you company.
-Or the radio..
+The truth is, feelings of Isolation come part-and-parcel with working from home.
+And when no one else is around, there’s nothing like a group of friends to keep you company.

-If you don’t get distracted by background noise, then I would definitely recommend having something light-hearted like this on in the house (I also use: How I met your mother, Suits, & Modern Family).
+If you don’t get distracted by background noise, then I would definitely recommend sticking something light-hearted like this on while you work (I also use: How I met your mother, Suits, and Modern Family).